 The Tax Collector's mission is to collect as much tax revenue as possible that is due to the town, to help the Town meet its financial obligations each year.

 The Tax Collector is responsible for the preparation and mailing of the tax bills based on information contained on the current tax roll certified by the Assessing Department.

-If you pay your bill by mail, I will accept a postmark.
-Interest starts accruing the day after the bill is due.
-There is NO grace period.
 If you would like a receipt, please send both copies of your bill and a SASE.
 If you are paying your bill in person, please bring in both copies of your bill and we will stamp your copy paid.